-When options and warrants are issued, the Company calculates their estimated fair value using a Black-Scholes valuation model, which may not reflect the actual fair value on exercise.
-The i.
+When options and warrants are issued, the Company calculates estimated fair value using a Black-Scholes valuation model, which may not reflect actual fair value on exercise.
+The Company uses historical Company stock prices and estimated dividend yield rates to arrive at the inputs that are used in the valuation model to calculate the fair value of options or warrants.

+- (b) Critical accounting judgments - i.
 Going concern

-Company uses historical Company stock prices and estimated dividend yield rates to arrive at the inputs that are used in the valuation model to calculate the fair value of the options or warrants.

-(b) Critical accounting judgments